LeoMoonStar/destroy-all-software-downloader/README.md

-# Destroy All Ssoftware Downloader
+# Destroy All Software Downloader
-A simple script to download all the Destroy All Software screencasts
+A simple script to download all the [Destroy All Software screencasts](https://www.destroyallsoftware.com/screencasts/catalog) during the week they're free.

+If you like DAS, consider subscribing!

 To run it, execute the following line which will download the videos in the *videos* directory: